The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 ### Editing process

 An Interactive News editor signs off on all projects before they are published or deployed to master.
-See the publishing checklist for details.
+See the publishing checklist below for details.

 ##### Design reviews